-In case you missed it on social last year, we wanted to re-share our climbing etiquette series.
-Unpicking a few climbing mysteries and offering simple advice that will help you be the coolest climber in the centre.
+We wanted to re-share our climbing etiquette series.
+Unpicking a few climbing mysteries and offering simple advice that will help you become everyone’s favourite climber.

 The Beta Spayer